DDunda/SynthBoard/README.md

   - Sawtooth wave
   - Whitenoise
 - The first slider controls volume.
-- The second slider lowers the resolution of the sound, an optional effect.
+- The second slider bitcrushes the volume levels of the sound.
 - The third slider controls the decay of the echo effect.
 - The fourth slider controls the delay of the echo effect.
-- The fith slider controls the duty cycle of pulse waves.
+- If you are using a pulse wave, a fith slider will appear that controls the duty cycle.

 ![Keyboard layout](https://github.com/DDunda/PromotionalMaterials/blob/master/Layout.png)